cmu-sei/usersim/docs/user-guide.md

 ## `xga` Mode

 Starts the UserSim in XGA communication mode.
 SEI internal.
-Feedback exceptions will be written to the file `~/feedback.log` (that's in the logged-in user's home directory).
+Feedback exceptions will be written to a rotating log file named `~/feedbackX.log` where X is between 1-5 (that's in the logged-in user's home directory).

 Example:
 `./usersim xga`